dkhamsing/ios-asset-names/README.md

 ### Prefixes

 * Prefix the asset with a 2-letter prefix (or 3-letter) representing the `project` so you can tell which project it belongs to
-* Subsequently, prefix the asset using the `folder` name so you can tell which folder it belongs to
+* If you are not using Asset Catalogs: add another prefix using the `folder` name so you can tell which folder it belongs to
-* Format: `project`-`folder`-asset-name.png
+* Format: `project`-`folder`-`asset-name`.png

 ```
 ss-intro-arrow-right.png